Schmools/foldingLesson/README.md

 wires are true or all are false.
 With these tools we can represent our base problem in origami, and so it is strongly NP hard.
 Below is a diagram of the setup.
-However to me the coolest part of all of this is the idea that we can build analog logical circuitry out of origami.
+However to me the coolest part of all of this is the idea that we can build analog logical circuitry out of origami (it makes me want to make a little calculator entirely out of paper!).

 **The "circuit" used to prove NP-hardness:**